The information glut

 While organisations may still be cautious about their IT spending this year, the growth rate of storage and the demand on storage infrastructures continue to intensify.
 According to Gartner, enterprise data – including video, emails, images and business-related graphics – will increase 650% from 2009 to 2015.
 This, coupled with increasing scrutiny by regulators and the rising cost of non-compliance, means that having a data infrastructure that is both scalable and intelligent is vital.

 As a result, IT departments must assess their infrastructures and investments this year.
 Below are three key storage priorities for IT decision makers in 2010.

-1 Data centre virtualisation
+1 Data Center virtualisation

 By virtualising unused storage space, storage capacity is used better and optimised for the entire organisation.
-Virtualisation is a critical enabler of the dynamic data centre of tomorrow.
+Virtualisation is a critical enabler of the dynamic data center of tomorrow.
 In 2009, there was a trend towards lower-cost modular storage that scaled out, through switch technologies like Ethernet or RapidIO.
 In 2010, there will be demand for storage systems that both have the ability to scale-up as well as scale-out, depending on performance and capacity requirements.

 2 Cloud storage

 Cloud computing is often used as a metaphor for the internet.
 Cloud storage serves to mask the complexity of IT infrastructure and enables access to storage capacity as a pay-as-you-grow service.
 Awareness of the cloud and its potential will continue to grow this year and adoption of cloud storage will increase as advancements are made on key capabilities such as security, multi-tenancy and payment models.
 By deploying a cloud computing service offering, customers can safely segregate client data within a single storage solution, rather than through countless stand-alone silos.